Find information for youth and teens in Burnaby and the surrounding areas.

 9-8-8 Suicide Crisis Helpline is a Canada-wide line for people who are experiencing a moment of crisis, struggling to understand or cope with suicidal thoughts, or who are worried about someone else.

-Crisis Line Association of BC
+Crisis Centre of BC

 The Crisis Intervention and Suicide Prevention Centre of BC (Crisis Centre) is a non-profit, volunteer organization committed to helping people help themselves and others deal with crisis.
+Also provides emotional support, information and resources specific to mental health.
+Resources are also provided on the website.

 Kids Help Phone